 |Symptoms||Clippers, stealers are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 In summary, installation of MoistStealer could result in serious problems such as identity theft, lost access to various personal accounts, monetary loss, problems relating to online privacy and browsing safety, and other issues.
 Therefore, if there is a reason to suspect that MoistStealer is installed on the operating system, eliminate it as soon possible.
-Some examples of other malware that functions in a similar manner to MoistStealerare include RedLine, Anubis, Babax and DarkStealer.

 How did MoistStealer infiltrate my computer?